orangejulius/blog/source/_posts/2014-12-03-deconstructing-fizz-buzz-with-flip-flops-in-ruby.markdown

 basically behave like a typewriter.
 Advancing to the next line and moving the cursor to the start of the line are two distinct actions, and so they have distinct character codes.
-Of course, the fact that Windows requires both a carriage return and a newline character, whereas Linux and OS X systems assume a carriage return with just a newline,[2] creates more than a little confusion.
+Of course, the fact that Windows requires both a carriage return and a newline character, whereas Linux and OS X systems assume a carriage return with just a newline{% fn %}, creates more than a little confusion.

 So, in any case, what sort of behavior can a carriage return character give us?
 Let's run a few
 experiments: